abhirajparthan/Machine-Test/README.md

 # Machine-Test- Output with all steps and commands

 ###### 1st Step
-I have created a new 3 instance for configurung the docker and swarm, These instances are Ubuntu and the Version is 20.04.
+I have created a new 3 instance in AWS account for configurung the docker and swarm, These instances are Ubuntu and the Version is 20.04.
 I have used 1 instance for Master and other 2 for worker nodes.

 ![Screenshot from 2024-02-16 17-04-59](https://github.com/abhirajparthan/Machine-Test/assets/100773790/d5cc96f2-ae98-4adf-aab5-ad85d2b23f26)